davidetaibi/Microservices_Project_List/README.md

 * Magda (A platform built to power a new generation of data portals) https://github.com/magda-io/magda
 * Apollo (configuration management system) https://github.com/ctripcorp/apollo

-## Projects that migrated from monolithic to microservces

-Still looking for...
-Please, contact us (davide [dot] taibi [at] tuni [dot] fi, in case you know any project.

 ## Acknowledgements
 This list is based on the feedbacks received in the different platforms [1][2][3][4][5][6] and on the list of microservices-based projects listed in scientific papers[7], and of several pull requests submitted buy different authors.
 I'd like to thank all the participants to the discussions and all the authors of the papers that contributed to populate this list.